nic-instruction/stuff/app/README.md

 This is an insanely insecure app that I'm using as an example.
-It is a bare minimum.
+I wrote it in a half hour and it just lets you insert data into a table in a remote db, and pull data from it.

 The idea is to take it through the various stages of clustering and containerization for demonstration of ops principals.
 It is very likely that the backend will end up being a nosql db.